hytechclub/web-102/FunctionParameters/SelfPacedWork.md

 1. Make the text for the button be `Image 3`
 1. Set the `onclick` of the `<button>` to _call_ the `changeBackground` function
     - Use the function name and parentheses (left/right)
-1. Pass in an argument of `'CalvinAndHobbes.jpg'` to the function
+1. Pass in an argument of `'https://github.com/hytechclub/web-102/blob/master/Assets/CalvinAndHobbes.jpg?raw=true'` to the function

 Load up the page again, click the third button, and verify that the background changes to yet another new image!
-All this without changing anything in the JavaScript 😎
+All this without changing anything in the **script.js** file 😎

 ## Challenge 1 - Prompt for Image
 Try to expand the functionality of the page by adding a button that, when clicked, will prompt the user for a URL, and set the background image to whatever they enter.